How Prepared are YOU for: A Tornado

-Board Your Windows.If you are able, board your wind If that’s not an option, duct tape them.
+If you are able, board your windows with 5/8” plywood, cut to fit.
+If boarding windows is not an option, duct tape them.
 Add long lengths of duct tape to both sides and close all curtains and blinds to not only prevent glass from breaking, but to reduce how much becomes a flying hazard.
-Seek refuge in a room without windows for the duration of the storm.

-Stay Informed.Keep yourself updated on the ferocity and duration of the storm by turning in to a NOAA radio channel.
+Keep yourself updated on the ferocity and duration of the storm by tuning in to a NOAA radio channel.
 This will give you accurate and usable information on the storm’s progress.

-Let It Be.After the storm’s passed, we often see downed trees and utility poles.
+After the storm has passed, we often see downed trees and utility poles.
 Stay away from any pole with cables attached until authorities have deemed it safe, and do not attempt to remove downed trees alone.

-We’re knocking on wood that your disaster preparedness never gets put to the test… but being prepared doesn’t stop here.
+We’re knocking on wood that your disaster preparedness never gets put to the test, but being prepared doesn’t stop here.

 Bookmark this page and help us spread the habit of preparedness by sharing these tips across your social channels.